james3494/users_microservice/README.md

  - think about whether controllers are returning the required things.
 This might be a case of doing it in conjunction with working on the app frontend

+ - postAuth should return id, groups, admin, friends (anything that might be required to authorise a request)